 Blue came second in my made-up survey.
 People kept saying “trustworthy” and “reliable”.
 A bit boring, but fair.

+The blue colour meaning in friendship is all about stability and trust, which is exactly what long-lasting friendships are built on.
 Think about blue things.
 Sky.
 Sea.
 Police uniforms.
 Your nan’s favourite cardigan.
 All dependable stuff, innit?

 Not exciting like yellow.
 But solid.
 Like a proper friendship should be.